Get Started with Catalyst Center

 • OBSERVER-ROLE.

 The SUPER-ADMIN-ROLE allows comprehensive access and supports creating and assigning custom roles in the Catalyst Center GUI.
-The NETWORK-ADMIN-ROLE and the OBSERVER-ROLE provide limited access.
+The user roles for NETWORK-ADMIN-ROLE and OBSERVER-ROLE provide limited access.

 You can create access groups that limit access to certain network sites.
-An access group is a combination of the role and site.
-At any point, you can log in to one specific access group.
+An access group combines a role and a site.
+You can log in to a specific access group at any time.

 Catalyst Center supports these default access groups:

-• NW-ADMIN_Global - Access group for global access to the role NW-ADMIN
+• NW-ADMIN_Global - For global access to the role NW-ADMIN

-• OBSERVER_Global - Access group for global access to the role OBSERVER, and
+• OBSERVER_Global - For global access to the role OBSERVER, and

-• SUPER-ADMIN_Global - Access group for global access to the role SUPER-ADMIN.
+• SUPER-ADMIN_Global - For global access to the role SUPER-ADMIN.

 The behavior of Catalyst Center features depends on the user role and site specified in the access group.
 For more information, see Configure site-based, role-based access control in the Cisco Catalyst Center Administrator Guide.